-Get Your Kendal Business Listed: The best way to have your service showing on these listings, might be to visit Google and initiate a directory listing, you can complete this at this site: Business Directory.
-It might take a bit of time before your submission is found on this map, therefore get going without delay.
+Get Your Kendal Business Listed: The simplest way to have your enterprise showing on the results, is to point your browser at Google and initiate a directory placement, you can do this at this site: Business Directory.
+It might take a bit of time before your submission comes up on this map, therefore get started right away.